 “Some of the students have never been away from home before, and others have never traveled on an airplane.
 The time they spend in the field is not just about science; it’s also a growing up experience.”
 Mike Newkirk

-In partnership with Earthwatch, the Foundation offers high school students gifted in the arts and humanities an opportunity to spend two intensive weeks during the summer at a scientific research station.
+In partnership with Earthwatch, the Foundation offers Los Angeles-based high school students gifted in the arts and humanities an opportunity to spend two intensive weeks during the summer at a scientific research station.
 The aim is to excite the students’ imagination, expand their potential, and stimulate their curiosity about science and technology.
 Recent research sites include the Los Alamos National Observatory in New Mexico, the Skagit River Basin in Washington, and the Churchill Northern Studies Center in Manitoba, Canada, among others.
-At present Earthwatch Ignite’s application process is open to high school students in Los Angeles County.
+Earthwatch Ignite’s application process is open only to high school students in Los Angeles County.

 Please visit the Earthwatch Institute for additional information about this program.

 The goals of the Earthwatch Ignite program are:

 - To identify high-school students throughout LA County who are creatively talented, and send them to work with professional research scientists

 - To immerse students in high-level science as it’s actually practiced, beyond anything they would encounter in their high-school classroom